gurmeetsaran/mocksmith/README.md

 ### Why This Change?

-In V2, importing and using `VARCHAR(30)` would create a type class.
-In V3's simplified pattern, this would create a string instance with value "30" - highly confusing!
+In previous versions, importing and using `VARCHAR(30)` would create a type class.
+In the new simplified pattern, this would create a string instance with value "30" - highly confusing!
 To prevent this dangerous ambiguity, direct class access has been removed entirely.

 ### Migration Steps